Syping/servermgr/README.md

 #### FAQ
  - Q: How to connect to localhost without running server?
 A: type SM_LOCAL as hostname
  - Q: How to setup a Server Manager Server?
 A: Download http://www.syping.de/download/ServerManagerServer.txz for Linux and read README.txt
- - Q: It is planned to make the server open source?
-A: Yes, if the server 64bit compatible without problems
+ - Q: My 64bit Build of the Server Manager Server don't work, what should i do?
+A: Compile the Server with a 32bit Qt5
  - Q: The Linux Server doesn't work what can i do?
 A: Check if all dependencies installed with ldd ServerManagerServer and ldd platforms/libqxcb.so
  - Q: How to run the Linux Server without DISPLAY?
 A: ./ServerManagerServer.sh -platform minimal